Alan-A/GetSimple-I18N-InnovationGrid/README.md

 ### Review the Site

 You should now have a web-site with two languages, the default being English and the second language German.

+If the Tag Cloud in the page sidebar is either empty or showing tags in the wrong language, do the following:
+* In the the *Pages* tab of the admin section, select the index page, make a token change such as adding a space and then click *Save Updates*.

 Note that in the navigation menus you will see a page  named "*User Pages*" listed with three subpages.
 These pages are included to demonstrate the *Front End User Login Extended* plugin and come preconfigured with authorization settings for the plugin.
 At this stage of the installation procedure, they are all visible by default and can be deleted if the user authentication and authorization functions provided by the plugin are not required.